-- the program will be placed on probation - the school will be required to appear before the CIAC Soccer Committee - the school will be required to file a written action plan for improvement with the committee and - the maximum number of cards the soccer team can accumulate during the next regular season, including league tournaments, will be reduced to twelve (12).
-If the team exceeds twelve (12) cards during the regular season, including league tournaments, they will be disqualified from the CIAC State Tournament.

-3. All schools that accumulate between thirteen (13) and fifteen (15) red and/or yellow cards during the regular season and tournaments will be placed on probation for the next season.
+- o The program will be placed on probation - o The school will be required to appear before the CIAC Soccer Committee - The school will be required to file a written action plan for improvement with the committee and - The maximum number of cards the soccer team can accumulate during the next regular season, including league tournaments, will be reduced to twelve (12).
+If the team exceeds twelve 912) cards during the regular season, including league tournaments, they will be disqualified from the CIAC State Tournament. - 3.
+All schools that accumulate between thirteen (13) and fifteen (15) red and/or yellow cards during the regular season and tournaments will be placed on probation for the next season.